 Preparation of the manuscript

-- The manuscript should be submitted in Word format with 1.5 cm line spacing, A4 size, single column and 2.5 cm margin in each side.
+- The manuscript should be submitted in Word format with 1.5 cm line spacing, A4 size, single column, and 2.5 cm margin on each side.

 - Use a normal, plain font (e.g., 12-point Times New Roman) for text.

 - All pages must be numbered, beginning with the abstract, using the automatic page numbering function of the Word processor.